Overview

 VibeGhost is a custom Next.js frontend for terminal-based AI coding sessions.
 It started as a way to improve VibeTunnel by replacing its Lit-based frontend and xterm.js terminal with a modern React stack.

 Along the way, we rebuilt nearly everything and eventually brought the VibeTunnel server code directly into the application.
-The result is a single, self-contained app that runs your terminal sessions in the browser with full cross-browser support, session organization, file preview, diff visualization, and two orchestration harnesses for multi-session automation.
+The result is a single, self-contained app that runs your terminal sessions in the browser with full cross-browser support, session organization, file preview, diff visualization, and Ghost orchestration for multi-session automation.

 Installation